 Turning the camera on themselves

-Who is Marco Urso?
+Who is David Stanbury?

-How did you become a wildlife & nature photographer?
+How did you become a wedding photographer?

-Do you have a favourite photographic paper?
+Do you have any favourite photographic paper?
+And why?

 Do you have any tips and tricks for emerging photographers?

-Links and social handles:
+Links and Social handles: